Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 ---
 ## Configuration files

-A number of config files are required by the system (e.g., to calculate the carbon footprint), as well as list of dashboard users:
+A number of config files are required by the system (e.g., to calculate the carbon footprint), as well as a list of dashboard users:

 ### System configuration files
 As well as a list of dashboard users, the system needs: